 For further information and to BOOK a place on one of the sessions please contact RITraining@uhl-tr.nhs.uk.

-For researchers undertaking National Institute for Health Research (NIHR) Portfolio studies, you can also access GCP and Consent training through the Training and Development Team of the Clinical Research Network: East Midlands.
+For researchers undertaking National Institute for Health Research (NIHR) Portfolio studies, you can also access Research and Consent training through the Training and Development Team of the Clinical Research Network: East Midlands.

-The University of Leicester provides GCP-1 (GCP for non-CTIMP studies) training, which is available to all university and hospital staff.
+The University of Leicester provides Research training for non CTIMP studies (principles of GCP) training, which is available to all university and hospital staff.
 This training session is primarily aimed at Chief and Principal Investigators but will be open to all study staff should spaces be available.
 It is also suitable to those new to research or those refreshing their GCP-1 training.

 To book a place please contact email@example.com